'The worst is yet to come': Russians rush to the borders amid draft fears - KESQ

 Denis, who did not want to reveal his last name, said he chose to leave because of the uncertainty following Russian President Vladimir Putin’s announcement last week of a “partial mobilization” of citizens — despite his earlier emphasis that the military assault would only be fought by military professionals.
 Russian Minister of Defense Sergei Shoigu said the military will conscript around 300,000 men with previous military experience, to go and fight in Ukraine.

-Though the current draft should not apply to him, but Denis fears that could change.
+Though the current draft should not apply to him, Denis fears that could change.

 His feeling is shared by many crossing the border into Georgia.
 They are teachers, doctors, taxi drivers, lawyers and builders — ordinary Russians who have no appetite for war.
 And although they say they don’t agree with the government, they believe there’s nothing they can do to force Putin to change course.